ergoplatform/ergodocs/docs/dev/stack/appkit.md

 ```

 The lambda passed to `execute` is called when the current blockchain context
 is loaded from the Ergo node.
-In this lambda we
+In this lambda, we
 shall put our application logic.

-First we start with some auxiliary steps.
+First, we start with some auxiliary steps.

 ```java
 // access the wallet embedded in the Ergo node